-Like rice, pasta, and potatoes, gnocchi are a stage on which you can feature more complex flavours.
-This pan-seared ricotta gnocchi is the perfect foundation for sweet and savoury slow-roasted tomatoes, garlic, and thyme, are in the spotlight.
+Like rice, pasta, and potatoes, gnocchi is a stage on which you can feature more complex flavours.
+This pan-seared ricotta gnocchi is the perfect foundation for sweet and savoury slow-roasted tomatoes, garlic, thyme, and Parmigiano-Reggiano.

-Gnocchi, while sometimes classed as a type of pasta, is really in a class of its own.
+While sometimes classed as a type of pasta, gnocchi is really in a class of its own.
 It is so much more than pasta.
 Like pasta, gnocchi is often the vehicle for other flavours.
 Or it can be the flavour.
 This range is well represented here on delectabilia.

-Unlike the more common potato based gnocchi, ricotta gnocchi is lighter yet retains that creamy cheesiness of the ricotta.
+Compared to the more common potato-based gnocchi, ricotta gnocchi is lighter.
+Yet, it retains that creamy cheesiness of the ricotta.
 And the bonus, ricotta gnocchi is easier to make than potato gnocchi.
 It is much easier to make than this beetroot and ricotta gnocchi.
-This gnocchi though did go spectacularly well with Roquefort cheese.
+Though, this beautifully red gnocchi did go spectacularly well with Roquefort cheese.

 Slow roasting tomatoes is a highly undervalued technique.
 Tomatoes respond so well to this cooking method.
-They dehydrate, the sugars come to the fore and caramelize a little.
+They dehydrate, causing the sugars to come to the fore and caramelize a little.
 This perfectly balances the natural acidity of this most versatile of fruits.

-The trioka of garlic, thyme, and parsley, bound together with extra virgin olive oil, and topped with Parmigiano-Reggiano, add harmonious notes to the sweet acidiity of the tomatoes, completing this simple yet incredibly tasty dish.
+The trio of garlic, thyme, and parsley, bound together with a good extra virgin olive oil, and topped with Parmigiano-Reggiano, add harmonious notes to the sweet acidity of the tomatoes, completing this simple yet delicious dish.

 Pan-fried ricotta gnocchi and slow-roasted tomatoes